-- Black Start Unit A single generator that is able to start without an outside electrical supply; or, the demonstrated ability of a base load unit to remain operating, at reduced levels, when automatically disconnected from the grid. - Black Start Plant A plant that includes a unit that can black start.
-A Black Start Plant with black start units at different voltage levels (electrically separated) will be considered multiple Black Start Plants.
+- Black Start Unit A single generator that is able to start without an outside electrical supply; or, the demonstrated ability of a base load unit to remain operating, at reduced levels, when automatically disconnected from the grid. - Fuel Assured Black Start Unit A single generator that is able to start without an outside electrical supply and running 16 hours or more at full load and either stores at least 16 hours of fuel on site, can operate independently on 2 or more interstate pipelines, is directly connected to a natural gas gathering system or is an intermittent or hybrid resource that has been evaluated by the Transmission Provider to be capable of providing 16 hours of full load operation with 90% confidence and meets and meets all other requirements for Black Start Units. - Black Start Plant A plant that includes Black Start Units and/or Fuel Assured Black Start Units.
+A Black Start Plant with Black Start Units at different voltage levels (electrically separated) will be considered multiple Black Start Plants.